flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 This guide will help you setting up your throttles for use with the FlyByWire A32NX.

+Introduction: many thrust levers, many variants....

-It covers the frequently used [Thrustmaster TCA Throttle Quadrant Airbus edition](#thrustmaster-tca-or-similar-with-reverser-on-axis) with 2 throttle axis, reversers and detents, the [Thrustmaster TWCS Throttle](#thrustmaster-twcs-or-similar-without-reverser-on-axis-and-no-detents) as an example for a single axis throttle with no reverser and no detents and the [Honeycomb Bravo Throttle Quadrant](#honeycomb-bravo-throttle-quadrant) with its special button-style reverser.
+~~It covers the frequently used [Thrustmaster TCA Throttle Quadrant Airbus edition](#thrustmaster-tca-or-similar-with-reverser-on-axis) with 2 throttle axis, reversers and detents, the [Thrustmaster TWCS Throttle](#thrustmaster-twcs-or-similar-without-reverser-on-axis-and-no-detents) as an example for a single axis throttle with no reverser and no detents and the [Honeycomb Bravo Throttle Quadrant](#honeycomb-bravo-throttle-quadrant) with its special button-style reverser.~~

 ---